cstan11/cstan11.github.io/aboutme.md

   * Service Delivery Manager
   * Customer Support Manager

-Refer to [my Linkedin profile](https://au.linkedin.com/in/cstan11) for more information
+Refer to [my Linkedin profile](https://au.linkedin.com/in/cstan11) for more information.